 across the large bedroom

-They may also have adverbs modifying the adjectives.
+They may also have adverbs that modify the adjectives.

 near extremely fancy hotels